 The impact of growing, producing, transporting, and storing food is immense.
 Food production accounts for 26% of global greenhouse gas emissions, 70% of global freshwater use, and 78% of global water pollution.
 But shopping your values is complicated.
 Is it more important to buy organic or local?
 What about humanely raised meats?
 Should you raise your own chickens?

 The data are quite clear that the best way to reduce your foodprint is to adopt a vegan diet.
 But many factors, such as access, affordability, health, and culture, influence our food choices.
 It’s simply not realistic to expect all of us to make that significant lifestyle change.

 But trading any portion of meat from your diet for vegetables will reduce your foodprint, and will probably lower your grocery bill.
 And while vegans may need to work to get enough protein, most Americans are eating too much of a good thing.
 Eating more vegetables will result in a healthier diet for most Americans.

 Reducing your food waste is also always a good idea.
 Nearly a third of all food produced goes to waste, accounting for 8% of human global greenhouse gas emissions.
 Americans waste about $660 worth of food (about 400 pounds) per person every year.

 We spend a lot of time wondering how we can do more for the environment.
 But everything we do has some environmental impact.
-Instead of driving to the store to buy a green product, make the choice to stay home and read a book to counter consumer culture or go for a walk and consider questions of complicity, complacency, and convenience.
+Instead of driving to the store to buy the latest “green” product, make the choice to stay home and read a book to counter consumer culture or go for a walk and consider questions of complicity, complacency, and convenience.
 The questions are complex and their answers aren’t always clear.
 But the most cost-effective, greenest consumer option is usually to use less in the first place.